Skip to content

 Today, we’re going to be taking a look at 26 different bird names that start with H.

-For example, I might start my article about this list with the following sentence: With so many birds, it can take time to find the right name for your avian protagonist.
+For example, I might start my article about this list with the following sentence: With so many birds, finding the right name for your avian protagonist can take time.

 1. Hairy Woodpecker